Formby

 Formby is a town and civil parish in the Metropolitan Borough of Sefton, Merseyside, England.

-Historically in Lancashire, three manors are recorded in the Domesday Book of 1086 under "Fornebei", Halsall, Walton and Poynton.
+Historically in Merseyside, three manors are recorded in the Domesday Book of 1086 under "Fornebei", Halsall, Walton and Poynton.
 Cockle raking and shrimp fishing lasted into the 19th century.
 By 1872, the township and sub-district was made up of two chapelries (St Peter's and St Luke's), Birkdale township, the hamlets of Ainsdale and Raven-Meols and Altcar parish.
 Formby was built on the plain adjoining the Irish Sea coast a few miles north of the Crosby channel.

 A commuter town for Liverpool, Formby is also a tourist destination with day trippers attracted to its beaches, sand dunes and wildlife, particularly the endangered red squirrel and natterjack toad.
 The area is conserved by the National Trust, and designated a Site of Special Scientific Interest.

 History

 Erosion of sand on the beach at Formby is revealing layers of mud and sediment, laid down in the late Mesolithic to the late Neolithic, approximately 8,000 – 5,000 years ago, and covered in the early Bronze Age.
 These sediments often contain the footprints of humans and animals (red deer, roe deer, wild boar, wolf, aurochs) and birds (oystercatcher, crane and other waders) from that period.
 In June 2016, over 50 human footprints from 7,000 years ago were uncovered on the beach.

 The common place-name suffix -by is from the Scandinavian byr meaning "homestead", "settlement" or "village".
 The village of Formby was originally spelt Fornebei and means "the old settlement" or "village belonging to Forni".
 At that time Fornibiyum was also a well-known Norse family name.
 He could have been the leader of the invading expedition which took possession of this coast.
 Until its closure in 1998, Oslo Airport in Norway was situated in a town called Fornebu.

 It was from Ireland in about 960 AD that these Norsemen or Vikings first came to the west coast of Lancashire, initially trading or raiding and then settling.
 Tradition says that the Viking invaders failed to defeat the native Anglo-Saxons on the coast of Formby, so they sailed inland, up the River Alt, and attacked from the rear.
-Dangus Lane, on the east side of the village, is sometimes called Danesgate Land, being connected by local traditions with this incursion.